rudeshko/jquery-gallery/README.md

 ## jQuery-Based Gallery for Images, Videos, etc.

 Adds a simple gallery to your site.
-Supports any HTML element
+Supports any HTML element.

 ## Requirements